Burmese–Siamese War (1765–1767): Contrasting Burma and Siam

 Continental Southeast Asia, in the eighteenth century, was characterized by the decline of central authorities, political fragmentation and decline of manpower control.
-In the course of the eighteenth century, major polities, centers of the Mandalas, underwent tumultuous destructive changes, which resulted in political reconstitution as new groups of elites rose to power.
+In the course of the eighteenth century, major polities, centers of the Mandalas, underwent tumultuous, destructive changes, which resulted in political reconstitution as new groups of elites rose to power.
 Burma was the first kingdom to undergo this change, followed by Siam and then Vietnam.
-The Burmese had been in continuous wars and infightings since 1740.
-The fall of Burmese Toungoo dynasty at the hands of the Mons of the Restored Hanthawaddy Kingdom in 1752 allowed the new, more efficient and competent Konbaung regime of King Alaungpaya to rise.
+The Burmese had been in continuous wars and infighting since 1740.
+The fall of the Burmese Toungoo dynasty at the hands of the Mons of the Restored Hanthawaddy Kingdom in 1752 allowed the new, more efficient and competent Konbaung regime of King Alaungpaya to rise.
 King Alaungpaya, his commanders and fighting forces fought through the Mons and the French in Lower Burma, the Shans in the east and Manipur in the northwest, gaining military experiences.
-Alaungpaya instituted military reforms that allowed more efficient conscriptions.
+Alaungpaya instituted military reforms that allowed more efficient conscription.
 Burmese elite was taken over by a new class of military men.
 By the time of Alaungpaya's invasion of Ayutthaya in 1759, Burma under the new Konbaung dynasty had become a consolidated militaristic power.

 Siam, on the other hand, had not faced serious external threats since the Burmese Siamese War of 1661–1662.
 Siamese defense system had been largely in disuse since then.
 Siam had been in the general state of the decline of central authority and decline of manpower control.
 Due to the flourishing trade with Qing China, Siamese people avoided military conscriptions in order to partake in other economic activities.
 Also, the rising powers of the princes meant that they accumulated Phrai Som or private princely servants at the expense of Phrai Luang or direct royal servants available for defense.
 Ayutthayan court could do little to fix these problems, and Siamese defense went into deterioration and decline, rendering Siam weak and defenseless against the energetic Burmese military leaders and personnel.

 In traditional Siamese bureaucracy, civil and military duties were not clearly defined.
 Civilian administrators were also expected to perform military duties like commanding armies in wartime.
-During the Burmese Invasion of Siam in 1765–1766, Siamese quasi-civilian ministers including Chaophraya Phrakhlang the Prime Minister and Minister of Trade and Foreign Affairs, Phraya Rattathibet the Minister of Palace Affairs, Phraya Yommaraj the Head of Police Bureau and Phraya Phonlathep the Minister of Lands and Agriculture were all recruited to lead Siamese armies against the Burmese commanders, who had been in their top strategic and military competencies.
+During the Burmese Invasion of Siam in 1765–1766, Siamese quasi-civilian ministers, including Chaophraya Phrakhlang the Prime Minister and Minister of Trade and Foreign Affairs, Phraya Rattathibet, the Minister of Palace Affairs, Phraya Yommaraj, the Head of Police Bureau, and Phraya Phonlathep, the Minister of Lands and Agriculture, were all recruited to lead Siamese armies against the Burmese commanders, who had been in their top strategic and military competencies.
 Only Kalahom had direct military duties but the power and role of the Kalahom had been greatly reduced.
 After the fall of Ayutthaya in 1767, Siam would also experience a similar post-destruction phenomenon as the new class of military personnel, under the new Thonburi regime of King Taksin, took power in the new militaristic Siamese regime of Thonburi, renewing and valorizing Siamese military energy and prowess.